0xHamy/markdown-moment/README.md

 - [ ] Create visual profiles, progress bar for all courses, progress and badges for user
 - [ ] Add a badges sections for the badges you earn when you complete a course
 - [ ] Create proper security headers, robots.txt & security.txt and SECURITY.md
-- [ ] Create overview page for every course, this will contain contents of creator.yaml in a very beautified manner
 - [ ] When you click "Mark as completed", the app must take you to the next section, chapter or if it's course's end, to the badge
 - [ ] The container moves to the left while viewing a section, fix that
 - [ ] Add round green check mark for sections/exercises/modules you complete when doing a section/exercise; this same thing should show on course itself